shareaholic/shareaholic_for_drupal/README.txt

 == Changelog ==

+= 7.x-3.14 =
+* Bugfix: Fixed issue with querying for non-existent database tables
+* New Feature: clear FB cache when user creates and/or updates an piece of content

 = 7.x-3.13 =
 * New Feature: Added footer navigation for more information on Shareaholic products
 * Bugfix: Prevent share counts from being called on private pages